Self-induced pinning of vortices in the presence of ac driving force in magnetic superconductors: Response of the Vortex lattice to an ac driving current

 which provides rough estimate for the oscillation frequency, $\Omega\approx F_{Lc}$, when number of oscillations of velocity per the half period of $F_L(t)$ is significantly bigger than unity.
 This expression for the frequency in original units reads $\Omega\approx 2\pi F_{{\rm ac}}/a\eta$.
 Such relation is anticipated for decoupled vortex moving in the pinning potential with periodicity $a$.
 In Fig.~\ref{f5} we show normalized spectral function $S(\Omega)=|v^2(\Omega)|/F^2_{{\rm ac}}$ for different driving force frequency at $F_{{\rm ac}}=20$ [we denote $v(\Omega)=\int dtv(t)\exp(i\Omega t)$].
 The spectrum of oscillations consists of harmonics $(2n+1)\omega$ due to nonlinearity of the equation for $u$ ($n$ is integer) and amplitudes of these harmonics are enhanced near the frequency $\Omega\approx F_{Lc}$ when $\omega\lesssim 1$.

 In the oscillation regime part of dissipation power, $\langle v(t)F_L(t)\rangle$, is transferred into oscillation power in the frequency region near $\Omega=F_{Lc}$.
 This part increases with the number of oscillations per half of the Lorentz force period.
 In Figs.~\ref{f6} we show dependence of normalized dissipation power, $D(F_{{\rm ac}})/D_0$, as a function of $F_{{\rm ac}}$ and the corresponding behavior of $v(t)$ and $F_L(t)$.
 For $\omega<1$, dissipation increases step wise as $F_{{\rm ac}}$ increases.
 To understand the plateaus and steps in dissipation power, we plot $v(t)$ and $F_L(t)$ at several $F_{{\rm ac}}$ corresponding to plateaus in $D/D_0$.
 As shown in Fig.~\ref{f6}, the different plateaus correspond to different number of periods of the fast oscillations during the time $\pi/\omega$.
 Hence, these plateaus are due to the commensurability in periods of fast oscillations and slow oscillations of the driving force.
 The sharp increase of dissipation power from one plateau to another is caused by changing of the period of fast oscillation.
+The behaviour in the region $F_{ac}/\omega\gg 1$ is highly nonlinear, and numerical calculations become important tool to understand the dissipation in the system.

 For high frequency $\omega\gg 1$ it is impossible to accommodate fast oscillation with frequency $F_{{\rm ac}}$ during the period of the external driving frequency, and step structure disappears, as shown in Fig. \ref{f7}.
 For high frequency $\omega$ the magnetization $m(t)$ is approximately periodic in space (as induced by periodic vortex lattice) and oscillates in time with the amplitude which decreases with $\omega$ as shown in Fig.~\ref{f4}.